manoj24rana/MobileIPv6/src/lte/doc/source/lte-design.rst

 IP networking.
 The first one is the end-to-end layer, which provides end-to-end connectivity to the users; this layers involves the UEs, the PGW and the remote host (including eventual internet routers and hosts in between), but does not involve the eNB.
-By default, UEs are assigned a public IPv4 address in the 7.0.0.0/8 network, and the PGW gets the address 7.0.0.1, which is used by all UEs as the gateway to reach the internet.
+Every EPC is assigned a 16 bit IPv4 and a 48 bit IPv6 network address from the pool of 7.0.0.0/8 and 7777:f00d::/32 respectively for the purpose of UE and PGW address assignments from these base addresses.
+As well as, the default base address values could also be changed by setting the attribute value of them in helper classes.
+It increases the readability of user defined topology.
+Each UE and the PGW gets a unique 32 bit IPv4 address or, a uinque 64 bit IPv6 prefix derived from the corresponding base address, which is aligned with the 3GPP IPv6 address allocation process.
+As the first 16 bit (ipv4 type) or, 48 bit (ipv6 type) prefixes differs from one EPC to another, the routing path set up in the internet becomes easy for different UEs, belonging to different EPCs.
+The PGW's address is used by all UEs as the gateway to reach the internet.

 The second layer of IP networking is the EPC local area network.
 This involves all eNB nodes and the SGW/PGW node.
 This network is